Zero Hours and ‘Low Hours’ contracts

 Introduction

-In summary, the Bill includes a right to guaranteed hours for workers who have had regular work over a set period, a right to reasonable notice of shifts, and a right to payment when shifts are cancelled at short notice.
+With the publication of the Employment Rights Bill and further amendments announced earlier this year, we now have some long- awaited details about how the policy of ending ‘exploitative’ zero-hours contracts will be implemented.
+In summary, the Bill includes a right to guaranteed hours for workers who have had regular work over a set period, a right to reasonable notice of shifts, and a right to a payment in prescribed circumstances when shifts are cancelled at short notice.

 What’s included?

-a) A right to guaranteed hours
+A right to guaranteed hours

-However, it is envisaged this will apply to workers who are working on a continuous basis for an employer and are being offered and accepting work frequently.
-The Bill is also silent on the length of the reference period, again, to be subject to consultation.
-However, in its ‘Next Steps to Make Work Pay’ policy briefing, Labour has stated that a 12-week period is likely, and this would mirror similar reference periods within the Employment Rights Act.
+The meaning of ‘regular’ hours is not set out in the Bill and will be subject to consultation.
+The Bill is also silent on the length of the reference period, which is again, to be subject to consultation.
+However, in the ‘Next Steps to Make Work Pay’ policy briefing, Labour has stated that a 12-week period is likely, and this would mirror similar reference periods within the Employment Rights Act.

 If the requirements are met, the employer must offer a contract for guaranteed hours.
-This must be for the hours worked over the reference period (presumably the average) and must be on no less favourable terms than the worker had during the reference period.
+This must be for the hours worked over the reference period and must be on no less favourable terms than the worker had during the reference period.
 In circumstances where a contract already existed, terms can only be changed to reflect the guaranteed hours of work.

 Where a worker has worked under contracts with differing terms, the employer can only issue the worker a guaranteed hours contract on the least favourable of these terms where it can justify this as a ‘proportionate means of achieving a legitimate aim’.
 If they choose to do this, they must issue a notice alongside the contract stating why it is felt this requirement is met.
+There will be an exception in relation to agency workers in respect of this.
+This is on the basis that agency workers are often better paid than direct hires.

 The guaranteed hours contract can be for a fixed term only if the employer can show this is reasonable.
 The Bill sets out specific circumstances where it may be viewed as reasonable, such as a contract in relation to a specific time-limited task or event, and where they can show there is a genuine need for temporary workers.
 These provisions are no doubt intended to ensure that employers can recruit staff when they need extra workers, such as seasonal requirements or in relation to a specific source of work.